jamesk-rs/fts/README.md

 ### Linux and WSL

-Stable paths to serial ports can be formed using USB device serial numbers and /dev/serial/by-id/ prefix.
+If your boards have distinct serial numbers (not the case for cheap boards with counterfeit USB-to-serial transceiver chips), stable paths to serial ports can be formed using /dev/serial/by-id/ prefix.
 Copy bin/config.local.linux over bin/config.local and edit it, should be self-explanatory.

+If all your boards have same serial numbers, you will have to use full paths, see MacOS case above.

 ## Build and run